MaryVal-Cutie/Intro-to-cybersecurity/unit-1-foundations-and-threats/1.2 - Identifying Security Threats/1.2.1 - Malicious Code (Part 1)/README.md

 ## Guiding Question(s):
 - How does malicious software impact computer systems?

+Malicious software, or malware, is like a “sick bug” for your computer.
+It can steal your passwords, delete files, slow down your device, or even let hackers take control.

 ### Lecture Notes
 > From the course notes reviewed in class, take note on the material from this lesson as it relates to the Lesson Objectives and Guiding Question(s):
 Malware- malfunction, bad, put on computer.